Raffia is the fiber produced from the membrane on the underside of each individual frond leaf of the Raffia Palm.

-What I like about this particular raffia over some of the other is that it is wide and long.
+What I like about this particular product over some of the others is that it is wide and long.
 I have seen up to 56″ long and 0.75″ wide.
 This is a natural product so there are variations.

-When a wire is wound around the branch and bent to the desired shape the raffia will minimize the separation that can occur between the heartwood, cambium layer, and bark.
+When a wire is wound around the branch and bent to the desired shape this product will minimize the separation that can occur between the heartwood, cambium layer, and bark.

 You might be interested in reading an article about the bonsai branch design.
 Proper Bonsai Branch Structure